Lee-AnnC/True_Essence/README.md

 <br>

 **Dropdown Blog List**
 - This dropdown list is found in the navbar.
-It is a dropdown list of all Blog Posts under the Our Blog nav.At the top is `All`, then `Gardening`, `Medical`, `Recipes`, and `Add Post`.
+It is a dropdown list of all Blog Posts under the Our Blog nav.
+At the top is `All`, then `Gardening`, `Medical`, `Recipes`, and `Add Post`.
 - Each selection takes you to the blog post page of all posts added in that category.

 ### Log In Page